bengarvey/spew2/README.md

-# Spew 2 - Tetris with a Twist
+# Spew 2

-A retro-style Tetris game with rotating and zooming effects that activate at higher levels, inspired by the original Spew 2 written in Perl TCL/Tk.
+A retro-style Tetris game with rotating and zooming effects that activate at higher levels, inspired by the original Spew written in Perl TCL/Tk.

 ## Features